Caledonian MacBrayne: Future fleet

 A £91 million contract to build two ferries for the Islay service was awarded to Cemre Shipyard in Turkey in March 2022.
-The first steel for two ferries was cut in a ceremony in Turkey in October 2022, with the first vessel expected to be delivered by October 2024 and the second following in early 2025.
-In October 2022, it was announced that two further vessels would be built to the same specification as the ferries under construction for Islay.
+The first steel for two ferries was cut at a ceremony in Turkey in October 2022, with the second vessel's being done in January 2023, in the same week as the first vessel's keel was laid.
+In May 2023, the same week as the second vessel's keel was laid, it was announced that these ferries would be named MV Isle of Islay and MV Loch Indaal.
+In October 2022 it was announced that two further vessels would be built to a very similar specification as the ferries under construction for Islay.
 CMAL signed a contract in January 2023 for Cemre Shipyard to also build the two ferries, which would allow a dedicated, peak season services to Tarbert and Lochmaddy from Uig and provide additional resilience in the fleet.